Trump tries to clarify comments about Warmbier's death after firestorm

 "Of course I hold North Korea responsible for Otto’s mistreatment and death.
 Most important, Otto Warmbier will not have died in vain.
 Otto and his family have become a tremendous symbol of strong passion and strength, which will last for many years into the future.
 I love Otto and think of him often!"

-Trump touched of a political maelstrom on Thursday after he said at a press conference in Hanoi at the conclusion of a summit with Kim that he did not hold the North Korean leader responsible for Warmbier's death.
+Trump touched off a political maelstrom on Thursday after he said at a news conference in Hanoi at the conclusion of a summit with Kim that he did not hold the North Korean leader responsible for Warmbier's death.

 "I don't believe he knew about it," Trump said of Kim.
 "He tells me that he didn't know about it, and I will take him at his word."